 Facebook-owned Instagram has a copycat Snapchat feature: Stories.

-Now, here's where Instagram comes in: It's obviously one of the most popular photo-sharing apps today, though it's facing some stiff competition, like from Snapchat, which it unsuccessfully tried to buy before launching a similar app (that failed to take off).
+Now, here's where Instagram comes in: It's obviously one of the most popular photo-sharing apps today - it has 1 billion active monthly users - though it's facing some stiff competition, from the likes of Snapchat, which it unsuccessfully tried to buy before launching a similar app (that failed to take off).
 Flash forward to now.
 Instead of trying to buy Snapchat again, Instagram is straight up copying the app with its own Stories feature.

 Here's everything you need to know about Instagram Stories.